PseudoDevs/IamGhost/bbmd8.md

-Last updated: 2024-04-11 10:34:38
+Last updated: 2024-04-11 10:35:12
-Random Quote: Ted: "Robin!
-I just had a great idea!"Robin: "Oh, do whatever you want to me, just don't wake me up." - Robin Scherbatsky
+Random Quote: If you want my advice?
+Get out of your own goddamn drama for a minute. - Nicky Nichols